In the kitchen with children – Tips for cooking with kids

 Why: It’s a single-ingredient take on the lolly and will be better for fussy eaters.

 How: Juice your fruit of choice or use the coconut water.
-Add a fruit slices in the mix and pour into the moulds and freeze.
+Add fruit slices to the mix and pour into the moulds and freeze.
 The fun thing about the fruit slices is that there’s something to chew on in the end.
 Play with flavours, mix juices and see what you come up with.

 The great thing about the ice lollies is that you can sneak in greens and beets in both recipes and the children will be surprised by how great they taste.